Open Methodology

 • Climate rank distributions (synthetic, not from real user scores)

-Planned (not yet in core scoring)
+Planned (not yet live scoring authority)

 • Smart meter time-series calibration